 Did you ever think that you would be spending this much time in your own home?
 I never did.
-Since the beginning of the pandemic we have seen our habits in terms of our daily lives shift and change depending on where our local governments believe we are in the midst of this pandemic.
-At the beginning of the pandemic we had legitimate stay at home orders where we were told to only leave the house if we were an essential employee or worker or if we needed to leave for groceries and things like that.
-4 people that are used to coming and going as we please this was a huge change.
+Since the pandemic's beginning, we have seen our habits in terms of our daily lives shift and change depending on where our local governments believe we are amid this pandemic.
+At the beginning of the pandemic, we had legitimate stay at home orders where we were told only to leave the house if we were an essential employee or worker or if we needed to leave for groceries and things like that.
+4 people that are used to coming and going as we please this was a considerable change.

-Show patience to your spouse and to yourself
+Show patience to your spouse and yourself.

 Work on communication with your spouse